A Fond Farewell

 To: Hydra, island Hydra, Greece

 The wind didn’t shift during the night after all.
 It shifted during the morning when we were contemplating having breakfast.
 We had to move as we were anchored quite close to the shore.
-The bay was full in the evening, and as a catamaran, you just have to show off your shallow draft.
+The bay was full in the evening, and as a catamaran, you just have to show off your shallow draft(how deep the boat is below the waterline).

 We made the short trip back to the port of Hydra.
 A lot of boats had already left, so we could get a good spot near the restaurants on the south side of the harbour.
 Anchoring went quite smoothly and the Parents were again impressed.
 I was hopefully making up for the lazy line disaster of two days before.

 There’s one thing I find has changed in the last 10 years or so.
 Before, when you arrived in a small harbor, people descended in droves to assist you tying off.
-Sometimes small riots broke out over who would handle your mooring lines.
+Sometimes small riots broke out over who would handle your mooring lines(lines that tie the boat to something solid).
 Not so anymore.
 Nowadays, no passerby bats an eye, let alone offers to help you.
 When you’re lucky you get a helping hand from a nearby skipper of another boat.

 Maybe I’m romanticizing the past.
 Maybe we were better looking 10 years ago.
 But I feel the world has become a little more self-absorbed, the people less inclined to help strangers.